brains-on-code/fMRI-complexity-metrics-icse2021/Readme.md

 # Program Comprehension and Code Complexity Metrics: An fMRI Study

-This repository contains the replication package and additional information on our paper at ICSE2021.
+This repository contains the replication package, analysis scripts, and additional information on our paper accepted at ICSE 2021.

+Publication: Norman Peitek, Sven Apel, Chris Parnin, André Brechmann, and Janet Siegmund. *Program Comprehension and Code Complexity Metrics: An fMRI Study*.
+In Proceedings of the International Conference of Software Engineering (ICSE), 2021

-## Replication Package
+# Replication Package

 In `/replication`, we provide:

-- all used stimuli for the comprehension, control condition, and distractor tasks (`/tasks-*`)
+- all used stimuli for the comprehension, control condition, and distractor tasks (`/tasks-*`) either as image and/or text file.
+We used our [CodeImageGenerator](https://github.com/peitek/CodeImageGenerator) to create image files for our Java code snippets.
 - experiment protocol for the fMRI session
-- analysis protocol
 - the meta protocol for the post-session interview

-## Experiment Data: Pilot Study

-We share our insights from the pilot studies in `/pilot-data`.
+# Data

+In `/data`, we share all raw and preprocessed data that we can.
 Due to our local privacy law, we cannot publicly provide the fMRI data at this time.
-You can contact us to individually share experiment data (once double-blind is lifted).
+Please contact us for individual solutions.

+# Analysis

+In `/analysis`, we share our analysis scripts that process the input data, compute the results, create plots, and run statistics.

+To run the script yourself, you will need:

+- Python 3.x
+- numpy
+- pandas
+- scipy
+- seaborn
+- statsmodels

+Once your system is ready, start the `/analysis/main.py`.

+# Results

+For convenience, we provide all output that the analysis script yields for our data in `/output`.

 ## Experiment Data: fMRI Correlations

-In addition to the selected plots presented in the paper, we added all correlation plots in `/plots`.
+In addition to the selected plots presented in the paper, we added all correlation plots in `/output/plots`.

 ## Experiment Data: Additional Metrics

 We explored overall 41 additional metrics.
-In `/Metrics.md`, we provide an description of each metric.
+In `/data/metrics/Metrics.md`, we provide a description of each metric.

 In the paper, we provide a shortened overview.
 Here is the full correlation table: